fabioformosa/quartz-manager/README.md

  * Single Page Application frontend (angular 7)

 (The previous version of quartz manager was a monolithic backend that provided also frontend developed with angularjs 1.6.x.
 You can find it at the branch 1.x.x)

+## Contributes

+Every contribution is welcome.
+Open a issue, so we can discuss about new features and implement them.

 ## Credits